-A complete 2013 renovation by renowned golf course archtitect Tom Doak, Course One is scheduled to open in the summer of 2014.
+A complete 2013 renovation by renowned golf course architect Tom Doak, Course One reopened in June 2014.

 Where golf and member enjoyment cross paths!

 A Tom Bendelow Course, updated by Rees Jones in 2003, which upholds golf tradition and history.

 As reported on CBS Sports.com Cybergolf

 Click here for the official Medinah Press Release - June 13, 2014